 We are big fans of Maps.Me app here at Guide to Greenland.
 Download the app and the map of Greenland while you still have internet access (the internet is slow and very expensive in East Greenland), and you’ll be set to find your way around during your stay.

 The Maps.me app shows streets, places of interest, restaurants, and accommodation, and even some hiking trails.
 It can also tell you the best way to walk, drive or cycle from where you are to where you want to go – just remember to turn on your GPS when you arrive!

 If you want to know the most likely times to see the Northern Lights, download the Northern Light Aurora Forecast (iOS/Android) app to monitor the likelihood of the lights appearing and, if you want to photograph them with your phone – one of the Northern Lights photography apps that allow you to set long exposure times.

 Although Tasiilaq is the largest town in East Greenland, it is not the easiest place to get to.
 Roads stop on the outskirts of town so access is only via air or sea.
 The airport is located on a different island to Tasiilaq, so you must make your way there by either helicopter or boat.

 International flights to Tasiilaq

 The easiest way to fly to Tasiilaq is from Iceland.
-Flights are operated by Air Iceland Connect out of Reykjavik Domestic Airport (not Keflavik International Airport) and arrive to Kulusuk (where the airport is located) directly.
-From there, it is a 10-minute helicopter flight with Air Greenland (all year) or a ~1 hour boat transfer (Summer only) to arrive in Tasiilaq.
+Flights are operated by Air Iceland Connect out of Reykjavik Domestic Airport (not Keflavik International Airport) and arrive at Kulusuk (where the airport is located) directly.
+From there, it is a 10-minute helicopter flight with Air Greenland (all year) or a ~1-hour boat transfer (Summer only) to arrive in Tasiilaq.

 Arriving from Denmark is more complicated and requires flying all the way to the West coast of Greenland before turning around and flying back to the East coast.